percona/cloud-tools/doc/MetricsMonitor.rst

 Disabling Updates
 -----------------

-By default, charts are updated with new data in real time according to the granularity selected in the **Group** menu.
+By default, charts are updated with new data every minute, and grouped according to the granularity selected in the **Group** menu.
 If you do not want to add new data to the charts, click **Disable updates** in the toolbar.